KF Flamurtari

 KF Flamurtari is a professional football club based in Pristina, Kosovo.
-The club plays in the Football Superleague of Kosovo, which is the top tier of football in the country.
+It is the second biggest team in Prishtina.

 History

 It was founded in 1968 by four friends, brothers Rizah and Ismet Ismaili, and brothers Ibrahim and Fehmi Prapashtica.

 The club's name was appointed by Agim Sedllari.

-League Played In

-The club plays in the first division of football in Kosovo, Football Superleague of Kosovo.

 Competition Performances

 Flamurtari were finalists of the Kosovar Cup for the 2006–07 season, losing 3–0 on penalties to Liria in the final held in Pristina.

 From 1992 to 1999, Flamurtari won the Kosovar Cup twice.

-Size of Club

-It is the second biggest team in Pristina.